Ricky Kelman: Young adult roles

 On November 29, 1968, Kelman was cast as Donny Clement in the episode "The Fatal Hours" of the ABC police drama Felony Squad, with Howard Duff and Dennis Cole.
 In 1969, he played an older teenager, Josh Odam, in the episode "Mexican Honeymoon" on CBS's My Three Sons sitcom with Fred MacMurray and Beverly Garland.
 Three years earlier, he appeared as Frankie Martin in MacMurray's film about the Boy Scouts of America, Follow Me, Boys!.

 Kelman played the character Mike in the coming of age picture, The First Time, a 1969 comedy about three inexperienced teenagers pursuing a sexual encounter in what turns out to be a nonexistent bordello near Buffalo, New York.
 His co-stars were Gerard Parkes and Jacqueline Bisset.

 On December 31, 1969, Kelman played Quincy Rust in the episode "The Adversaries" of CBS's Medical Center with James Daly and Chad Everett.
 The episode focuses on the competition between two interns.
 Audrey Totter, Kelman's co-star in Our Man Higgins, later joined the Medical Center cast but did not appear in this episode.
 In 1970, Kelman appeared twice on ABC's high school comedy-drama, Room 222, as Dennis Joplin in "The New Boy" and as Craig in "Captain of the Team".
 He was cast again with John Forsythe in his CBS sitcom, To Rome with Love.

 In 1971, he played Don Harper in "The Climate of Doubt" of the legal drama Men at Law, starring Robert Foxworth.
 In 1972, he played George Arbor in the episode "The Corruptor" on the ABC crime drama, The F.B.I.
 In 1972 and 1973, Kelman guest starred in episodes of CBS's Hawaii Five-O and Here's Lucy.
 In the latter comedy series, he played a 23-year-old "teenager" in the episode "Lucy and Andy Griffith."
 A decade earlier, Kelman had portrayed John Ballantine in the Lucille Ball and Bob Hope film, Critic's Choice.

 Kelman's last acting appearances were in 1973 and 1974 in two episodes of the syndicated anthology series, Insight.

 His older brother, Terry Ross Kelman (born 1947), is a former child actor whose screen appearances occurred between 1954 and 1959, with his last work in two episodes of the NBC western series, Wagon Train, starring Ward Bond.
+He played Davey Sinclair in S2 E30 "The Duke LeMay Story" which aired 4/28/1959.